GLIMS-RGI/lake_terminating/README.md

 ### Ambiguous lake termini

-*Streams cutting across termini* are Level 2 in cases where the stream has a clear impact on ice melt and dynamics, otherwise they should be Level 3.
+*Streams cutting across termini* are Category 2 in cases where the stream has a clear impact on ice melt and dynamics, otherwise they should be Category 1.
 In panel (a) below, the terminus of Childs Glacier (Alaska) is cut across by the Copper River, featuring embayments where calving seems to occur.
-This would be considered a Level 2 lake-terminating glacier.
+This would be considered a Category 2 lake-terminating glacier.

 In panel (b), the terminus of Tweedsmuir Glacier (Yukon) is cut across by the Alsek River, but there appears to be limited interaction between the river and glacier.
-This would be a Level 3 lake-terminating glacier.
+This would be a Category 1 lake-terminating glacier.

 ![ambiguous_examples.png](examples/ambiguous_examples.png)
 *Background images are Landsat 7 ETM+ false-color composites (bands 5, 4, 3).
 RGI7 outlines are shown in red, while lake